You don’t deserve judgement from anyone, even yourself

 What you’re doing deserves praise, especially from yourself.

-We’ve got 6 practical tips that stop the unfair self-judgement that happens inside your head.
-These tips also help retrain your thoughts so you can treat yourself more kindly.
+We share 6 practical tips that stop the unfair self-judgement that happens inside your head and help retrain your thoughts so you’ll treat yourself more kindly.

 6 ways to stop judging yourself as a caregiver